 Coming away from Secret Garden Party on the morning of Monday 29th July this year, more than a little fucked, I caught a train from Peterborough to Leeds.
 I’d bought a paper, so I took off my distance specs, put on my reading specs, opened the paper and fell straightway into blessed sleep.

 I woke up in Leeds, gathered up my stuff, (so I thought), trotted down the platform, onto Leeds station concourse, and realised that I’d left my distance specs on the train.
 I spoke to the platform staff, the train cleaners and the lost property people, none of whom were the slightest bit concerned to help me in anyway; Leeds being in Yorkshire, you’ll remember.

 So there I was; no distance specs.
 Couldn’t drive.
 Couldn’t watch telly.
-Wandered about in reading specs with eyes screwed up looking like a perv.
+Wandered about in reading specs with eyes screwed up.

 So I had to get some new distance specs.
 A note here for my non-short sighted chums who suggested I just went to the chemist and got some, they’re only a tenner and I’ve had them years… that’s great.
 You have some age related deterioration in your eyesight, and those tenner specs will do you fine.
 But I’ve worn specs since I was seven.
 It is not an affectation.
 I have very bad eyesight.
 I need to go to an optician to have powerful specs made up, and, I promise you, you can’t get those for a tenner from the chemist, or, since I’m not stupid, I would have been buying them for years.